hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 - If a Schema does not exist, the transaction is invalid.
 - If the property list is empty, the transaction is invalid.
-- If one of the new properties has the same name as a property already defined in the scheme, the  transaction is invalid.
+- If one of the new properties has the same name as a property already defined in the schema, the  transaction is invalid.
 - The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
 - The signer of the transaction must belong to the same organization matching